-Set the firewall user authentication time-out.

-For more information, see Users and authentication.
+- Set the firewall user authentication time-out. - For more information, see Users and authentication.
 The default Auth time-out is 15 minutes.
-The maximum Auth time-out is 480 minutes (8 hours).

-• Choose the character set and language that the web-based manager uses.
+The maximum Auth time-out is 480 minutes (8 hours). - Choose the character set and language that the web-based manager uses. - You can choose from English or Chinese.